JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/coroutines/coroutine-execution-contexts.md

 ## Blocking Context

-Code executed on a background thread, not under a coroutine or [a progress indicator](#progress-indicator), is executed in a blocking context.
+Executing tasks in a blocking context means executing them in a background thread, not under a coroutine or [a progress indicator](#progress-indicator).

 ### Cancellation Check
 {#blocking-context-cancellation-check}